Change your thought and the world around you changes.

 Following the principle of security and privacy by design, the Secure Software Engineering Group thrives to support software developers in designing and implementing software systems that are known upfront to be secure with respect to certain attack vectors.
 Opposed to offensive approaches to software security, like ethical hacking, our group specializes on constructive techniques for software security.
 Our recipe to success is a unique novel combination of program synthesis and analysis techniques

-Golang
+Golang for DevSecOps

 PKMS